cloudnative-pg/cloudnative-pg/docs/src/logging.md

 The audit CSV logs entries returned by PGAudit are then parsed and routed to stdout in JSON format, similarly to all the remaining logs:

-- `.logger` is set to `pgaudit`
+- `.logger` is set to `pgaudit`.
-- `.msg` is set to `record`
+- `.msg` is set to `record`.
-- `.record` contains the whole parsed record as a JSON object, similar to `logging_collector` logs - except for `.record.audit`, which contains the PGAudit CSV message formatted as a JSON object
+- `.record` contains the whole parsed record as a JSON object.
+This is similar to `logging_collector` logs, except for `.record.audit`, which contains the PGAudit CSV message formatted as a JSON object.

-See the example below:
+This example shows sample log entries:

 ```json
 {